-Reduce energy consumption.
 Look for ways to reduce waste and consumption.
 Seal drafty windows and doors, install a programmable thermostat, replace electricity-hogging incandescent light bulbs with CFL or LED bulbs, and upgrade your faucets and fixtures to low-flow models.

 Though we don’t want to think that a burglary or house fire can happen to us, it’s best to be prepared.
 Keep an electronic list of your valuables like jewelry and expensive electronic equipment and update it anytime you make a new purchase.
-That way you can prove the value of your loss to your homeowner’s insurance company.
+That way, you can prove the value of your loss to your homeowner’s insurance company.

 Gather your neighbors and pledge to work together to make your neighborhood safer.
-Get more information at the National Neighborhood Watch website.
+Get more information on the National Neighborhood Watch website.

-Calling in a pro every time you want a room painted or a sink unclogged can cost a lot when you add it all up.
+Calling in a pro every time you want a room painted or a sink unclogged can cost a lot.
 Learning to perform some of these tasks for yourself can only help.
 But you also need to know your limits.

 Where you might leave off on a plumbing or home improvement front, Pann Home Services can pick up the ball and run with it.
-Our home remodeling and handyman division has some very talented people and a wide array of skill.
-We’re also plumbing, heating and air conditioning service pros with a slew of 5-star reviews to attest to the quality of our work.
+Our home remodeling and handyman division has some very talented people and a wide array of skills.
+We’re also plumbing, heating, and air conditioning service pros with a slew of 5-star reviews to attest to the quality of our work.
 So, when the need arises, don’t get frustrated – get Pann.